heaven28/MorrisLecar/README.md

 # MorrisLecar
-This is a notebook contain simulations based on Morris Lecar model of a neuron which displays current/voltage spikes based on different inputs.
+This notebook contain simulations based on Morris Lecar model of a neuron which displays current/voltage spikes based on different inputs.